oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     - Lab: Environment Setup
     - Lab: Initialize environment

-## Task 1: Backup CDB1 and CDB2
+## Task 1: Validate the non-encryption state
 In the following labs, instead of SQL\*Plus you will use Oracle SQL Developer Command Line (SQLcl).
 Oracle **SQLcl** is the modern, command line interface to the database. **SQLcl** has many key features that add to the value of the utility, including command history, in-line editing, auto-complete using the TAB key and more.
-You can learn more about **SQLcl** [at the Oracle SQLcl website](https://www.oracle.com/database/technologies/appdev/sqlcl.html).
+You can learn more about **SQLcl** at the product homepage [ here](https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/).

-We start off with an unencrypted database and backing it up so you can re-run this lab multiple times if you so choose.
+We start off with an unencrypted database and will be validating that state in this session

 1. All scripts for this lab are stored in the `labs/multitenant/tde` folder and are run as the oracle user.
 Let's navigate to the path now.